CyVerse-learning-materials/R4R/journal/journal_08oct2024.md

 I have already been more deliberate with describing the changes that I push to GitHub.
 I also make commitments more frequently, so I can track how my code changes in more detail.
 I am looking forward to updating my website throughout my career and adding markdown pages where I can describe my research methods in greater detail.

 ### Thorn:
-Working with git using command line commands takes some getting used to.
+Working with git using the command line takes some getting used to.
 For now, I'll have to Google the commands to remind myself of the exact syntax.